Strong Balanced Hands

 2NT opening by partner is not forcing.
 You can pass with fewer than 5 points, because you know game is unlikely.
 (20 + 4 is not enough)

 But, a 2♣ bid is forcing.
 Unless responder holds a good five+ card suit with at least an ace and a king (a "positive"), they make a waiting response of 2♦.
 This leaves room for opener to describe their hand.
 Positive bids (2♥, 2♠, 3♣ or 3♦) promise five+ card suits with two of the top three honours.
 2NT or 3NT shows 8-10, or 11+ points, without a five-card suit.
+It's better to bid 2♦ on any hand without a clear suit, because 2♣ p 3NT (to show 11+ points) has wasted a lot of your own bidding space.
+Better to conserve it to find out what the strong hand holds.
 After responder has described their hand, opener will bid no trumps to describe their exact number of points and to show the balanced shape.

 Summary: 2NT openings with balanced responding hands.